 There are many varieties of marking knives used for woodworking around the world.
 In this article your humble servant would like to discuss the Japanese version.

 We will begin with some definitions, followed by an explanation of the design details and structure of the tool.
-We will save the best for last by describing two subtle but effective professional modifications to improve the tool’s performance and the results produced.
+We will save the best for last by describing two subtle but effective professional modifications to improve the tool’s performance and possibly even the quality of the results produced.

 The Japanese marking knife is called a “shiragaki” or sometimes “shirabiki.”
 The characters used vary, but can mean “white pull” (白引き), which makes some sense, or “white persimmon” (白柿), which makes little sense, so I suppose the persimmon character is used as a phonetic substitute for “kaki” (書き) which means to write.
 I choose to write the word as 白書 so the Kanji translate directly to “white writing.”
 That makes more sense to me.

 Such confusing substitutions are all too common in the Japanese language in the case of words with purely phonetic origins.
 The fact is that, much like psychologists, lawyers, and priests, the Japanese people enjoy confusing terminology.
 It’s an ancient habit that probably won’t change soon.
 I say this as someone that has been reading, writing and speaking the Japanese language at graduate school level for 45 years, been a resident of, attended school and worked in Japan for 30 years, and been married to a Japanese woman and had Japanese relatives for 43 years.
 I can get into serious trouble in the Japanese language.